-To amuse her, he took embroidered shawls and pearl-sewn veils to her couch, and she fingered them absently.
+To amuse her, he took embroidered shawls and pearlsewn veils to her couch, and she fingered them absently.
 He showed her a silver tiara with a single glittering sapphire.
+"It is beautiful," she said, caressing it.
+"Tomorrow I will

 "It is beautiful," she said, caressing it.
 "Tomorrow I will comb my hair and put it on. . . .
 Some time, will we have a kiosk on our river-not this one but our own-with white swans to swim around it?"